lyndskg/youtube-to-mp3-xor-wav/README.md

 <a name="view"></a>
 ## Project Overview

-The objective of this project is to create a versatile and user-friendly application that allows users to convert and download YouTube audio tracks into various audio file formats, including uncompressed audio (WAV), lossless compression (M4A), and lossy compression (MP3).
+`ytconv3rt3r` is a versatile and user-friendly application that allows users to convert and download YouTube audio tracks into various audio file formats &mdash; including uncompressed audio (WAV), lossless compression (M4A), and lossy compression (MP3).

 Additionally, users can edit metadata for each audio track, with the option of AI/ML assistance for automatic metadata retrieval or generation.

-The project aims to cater to both web and desktop users, supporting macOS and Windows operating systems.
+The project aims to cater to both web and desktop users, supporting both macOS and Windows operating systems.

 <a name="obj"></a>
 ### <ins>Objectives</ins>

 <p align="right">(<a href="#yt">back to top</a>)</p>